A Prototype Knockoff Filter for Group Selection with FDR Control: Introduction

-In \cite{Candes}, the authors introduce the sufficiency property of a statistic $W$, which states that $W$ depends only on the Gram matrix $[X \tilde{X}]^T[X \tilde{X}]$ and the feature-response product $[ X \tilde{X}]^T y$.
-We observe that in the definition of the sufficiency property, only part of the information of the response variable $y$, i.e. $[X \tilde{X}]^Ty$, is utilized.
-By using the remaining information of $y$ in the knockoff filter, we can incorporate the noise estimate into the statistic without violating the exchangeability property.
-More specifically, we generalize the sufficiency property by requiring that $W$ depends only on the Gram matrix $[X \tilde{X}]^T[X \tilde{X}]$ and the feature-response $[X\ \tilde{X}\ U]^T y$ for any orthonormal matrix that satisfies $U^T [X \tilde{X}] =0$.
-Moreover, we prove that if a statistic obeys the generalized sufficiency property and the antisymmetry property, then it satisfies the exchangeability property.
-Inspired by the generalized sufficiency property, we propose to use the noise level $\sigma$ as a reference for the regularizing parameter and estimate the noise level as follows
+The sufficiency property of a knockoff statistic $W$ in \cite{Candes} states that $W$ depends only on the Gram matrix $[X \tilde{X}]^T[X \tilde{X}]$ and the feature-response product $[ X \tilde{X}]^T y$.
+In this definition, only part of the information of the response variable $y$, i.e. $[X \tilde{X}]^Ty$, is utilized.
+We generalize the sufficiency property such that $W$ can depend on the remaining information of $y$.
+This generalization maintains the FDR control of the knockoff procedure.
+As an application, we show that the classical noise estimate obtained by using the least squares can be incorporated in the knockoff filter without violating FDR control.
+We remark that in a recent work \cite{Bien18} the sufficiency property is also relaxed by allowing $W$ to be a function of $|| y ||_2$.
+The definition we propose is more general than the one used in \cite{Bien18}.

-where $U$ is an orthonormal matrix satisfying $U^T [X \tilde{X}] =0$.
-Since $\hat{\sigma}$ depends only on $U^Ty$, we can define a knockoff statistic $W$ that incorporates $\hat{\sigma}$ and satisfies the generalized sufficiency property.
-Consequently, we can use the estimated noise level in the knockoff filter without violating the exchangeability property and maintain FDR control.
+The main motivation for us to study the prototype knockoff filter for group selection is to alleviate the difficulty in feature selection of highly correlated features.
+In a related work \cite{CHH18}, we have developed a pseudo knockoff filter in which we relax one of the knockoff constrains.
+Our numerical study indicates that the pseudo knockoff filter could give high statistical power for certain statistic when the features have relatively strong correlation.
+Although we cannot establish rigorous FDR control for the pseudo knockoff filter as the original knockoff filter, we provide some partial analysis of the pseudo knockoff filter with the half Lasso statistic and establish a uniform FDP bound and an expectation inequality.

+The rest of the paper is organized as follows.
+In Section \ref{gppca}, we introduce our prototype knockoff filter for highly correlated features.
+We compare it to other group selection methods and provide numerical experiments to demonstrate the performance of various methods.
+In Section \ref{sec_ana}, we discuss the potential challenge of the knockoff filter with certain path method statistics due to the alternating sign effect and generalize the sufficiency property of a knockoff statistic.